ttsiodras/dotvim/README.md

 - Ctrl-cursors to navigate windows (or create them, if missing)
 - Ctrl-L to clear search results (hate seeing yellow stuff after search)
 - Ctrl-F12 to quickly close "window" (buffer)
-- I also have easy motion in, so I can navigate to any place in the screen with a simple \\\\w followed by a character.
+- I've also installed the easymotion plugin, so I can navigate to any place in the screen with a simple \\\\w followed by a character.
 Amazing plugin.

 Am I insane to use VIM?